 A supercharger is designed to increase an engine's power.
 The supercharger uses a belt-and-pulley mechanism linked to an engine's crankshaft.
 It functions by forcing extra air and fuel into the engine's combustion chambers.
-A supercharger adds 20 mph to top speed and the extra acceleration gives a +2 Initiative bonus.
-Superchargers count as two minor items of Personal Gear, and are available for any vehicle except a helicopter or ultra-light.
+A supercharger adds 20 mph to top speed and the extra acceleration gives a $\pm 2$ Initiative bonus.
+Superchargers count as two minor items of Personal Gear, and are available for any vehicle except aircraft and heavy tanks.